crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 Some files used or created by this plugin must be protected from direct access attempts:

 - The `standalone-settings.php` file created in the `wp-content/plugins/crowdsec/inc` folder for the [Auto Prepend File](#auto-prepend-file-mode) mode
-- Log files are created in the `wp-content/plugins/crowdsec/logs` folder
+- Log files are created in the `wp-content/uploads/crowdsec/logs` folder
-- Cache files of the File system cache are created in the `wp-content/plugins/crowdsec/.cache` folder
+- Cache files of the File system cache are created in the `wp-content/uploads/crowdsec/cache` folder
 - TLS authentication files are located in a user defined path
 - Geolocation database files are located in a user defined path

 **N.B.:**

+- There is no need to protect `standalone-settings.php` file if you don't use `auto_prepend_file` mode.

 - There is no need to protect cache files if you are using Redis or Memcached cache systems.
 - There is no need to protect log files if you disable debug and prod logging.